Seed Starting 101

 It’s time to start your seeds.
 Most seeds should be started about 6 weeks before our last frost day.
 In the gardening world, we like to use Mother’s Day as the last frost date.

 For cold weather crops like peas, broccoli, cabbage, cauliflower, spinach, and kale you can sow them outside now.
-We have a great variety of cool weather vegetables seeds to choose from.
+We have a great variety of cool weather vegetable seeds to choose from.
 I have read that is it lucky to plant peas on St. Patrick’s Day.
-Not sure if other cool weather plants will bring you luck but they sure will be delicious fresh picked from your garden this year.
+Not sure if other cool-weather plants will bring you luck but they sure will be delicious fresh-picked from your garden this year.
 Remember New England weather is erratic.
 We may get a few cold/frost nights where you will want to cover your seedlings with a warm harvest blanket to protect them.

 There are many ways to start your seeds.
 You can begin them in starter kits, trays, and peat pots.
 Peat pots can be placed right into the ground when ready.
 Espoma Organic Seed Starting Mix and Fafard Seed Starter Mix are excellent soils to start your baby seeds.
 Don’t forget to label your seeds.